 This issue is often felt not only where the salt is applied to local roadways but also in areas near the massive storage facilities required to house the road salt, the report said.
 Homeowners in one Upstate New York town who live more than a mile and a half from such a facility started reporting en masse that their home appliances were failing, even brand new ones, because of how much chloride had seeped into the groundwater.

 In other parts of the country, however, even cities with highly rated and effective water systems are trying to fight corrosion any way they can, according to the Medford Mail Tribune.
-In Medford, Oregon, for example, the local water commission recently resolved to add lye to its systems as a means of raising the pH level of local water so that it's less corrosive in homes and businesses the systems serve.
+In Medford, Oregon, for example, the local water commission recently resolved to add lye to its systems as a means of raising the pH level of local water so that it’s less corrosive in homes and businesses the systems serve.
+Other options that could be considered are technological, such as the Brawoliner innovative pipe rehabilitation, but this will take more time to put into place compared to the pH method.

 While Medford’s water is already safe to drink, the addition of small amounts of lye – also known as sodium hydroxide – by volume could help older buildings with certain types of plumbing enjoy a less metallic taste than what comes out of the faucets, the report said.
 This decision was made as a result of a two-year study following findings of high lead concentrations in certain older homes, with plumbing installed at the start of the 20th century.
 The lye will be added to the local water system slowly, with pH levels rising from readings of 7.0 to 8.0 over the course of roughly a year.